Key European & International Funding Deadlines

 Urban Innovative Actions

 This new programme, Urban Innovative Actions, is based on the EU Urban Agenda and is for cities with over 50,000 population and the maximum project size is expected to be €5 million.
-An information day in Brussels on 13 January 2016 discussed the four topic areas under the first call.
-There will be one call per year and the first deadline closed on 31 March 2016 with these four topic areas.
+Funding is at 80% match funding.
+There will be one call per year and the first deadline has four topic areas.

-The Urban Innovative Actions initiative will launch its second Call for Proposals in November 2016.
+The second call for proposals will launch in November 2016.
 The European Commission has selected the three topics that will be included in the call: sustainable urban mobility, the circular economy and the integration of migrants and refugees.
-More details will be on the web site in September 2016.
+More details are on the web site.